macrocosm-os/data-universe/docs/validator.md

 # System Requirements

 Validators require at least 32 GB of RAM but do not require a GPU.
 We recommend a decent CPU (4+ cores) and sufficient network bandwidth to handle protocol traffic.
+Must have python >= 3.10.

 # Getting Started